coreruleset/documentation/content/development/testing.md

 If you have your own environment set up, you can configure that for testing.
 Please [follow these instructions]({{% ref "install.md#installing-a-compatible-waf-engine" %}}) to install the WAF server locally.

+> [!NOTE]
--> The supported platform is ModSecurity 2 with Apache httpd.
+> Remember: The supported platform is ModSecurity 2 with Apache httpd.
 If you want to run the tests against nginx, you can do that too, but nginx uses libmodsecurity3, which is not fully compatible with Apache httpd + ModSecurity 2.

 If you want to run the complete test suite of CRS 4.x with **go-ftw**, you need to make some modifications to your setup.
 This is because the test cases for 4.x contain some extra data for responses, letting us test the `RESPONSE-*` rules too.
 Without the following steps these tests will fail.